 EPS structure

-The EPS Programme is a two-year Master Programme divided into four semesters.
+The EPS Programme is a two-year Master’s Programme divided into four semesters.
 All students spend their first semester in Prague.
-Before the beginning of the first semester, students participate in a Prague Introductory week, where they meet the academic coordinators and faculty staff.
-Moreover, students take part in our Academic Writing Course as a prerequisite for all classes in winter term.
+Before the beginning of the first semester, students take part in our Academic Writing Course as a prerequisite for all classes in the winter term.

 First Year